merouanebenadda/merouanebenadda/README.md

 ## Hi there 👋

-I started learning C++ this summer.
+I'm a student at École Polytechnique in France, and I started learning C++ this summer.
 I'll upload here some of my first projects, which are mostly very simple games.
 <!--
 **merouanebenadda/merouanebenadda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.